django-functest/django-functest/docs/usage.rst

    Selenium tests are often hundreds of times slower than tests that simply use HTTP.

    django-functest provides wrappers for WebTest and Selenium that use the **same** API.
-   This means you can write a test targetting both, and run in two different ways.
+This means you can write a test targeting both, and run in two different ways.

    The fast WebTest tests can be used when you need to iterate quickly, but you can still run the full tests against a browser.